-- (1) Options granted on or after June 19, 2014 are governed by the 2014 Plan.
+(3) Options granted on or after June 19, 2014 are governed by the 2016 Plan.
 All previously granted options are governed by the stock option plan approved by shareholders at the Company's annual general and special meeting held on July 30, 2013.

-Includes the incremental fair value of re-issued and re-priced options determined by using the Black-Scholes option pricing model of approximately \$10,000. - (2) Mr. Lee was appointed as the Company's CEO upon amalgamation on June 13, 2011.
+- (4) Mr. Lee was appointed as the Company's CEO upon amalgamation on June 13, 2011.
 Mr. Lee's services were provided pursuant to a consulting agreement (the "Mau Agreement") which the Board accepted, ratified and approved on January 24, 2013 between the Company and Mau Capital Management LLC ("Mau"), a personal holding company of Mr. Lee.
 Under the Mau Agreement, a base fee of \$35,000 per month was paid to Linx Partners Ltd. ("Linx") (another personal holding company of Mr. Lee) for services rendered by Mr. Lee as Executive Chairman of the Board, and a further \$1 per month was paid to Linx for services rendered by Mr. Lee as Interim CEO of the Company.
 The Company subsequently entered into discussions with Mau to amend the Mau Agreement so that it may be terminated by either party by providing the other party with at least 90 days written notice.
 As Mr. Lee intended to wind-up Mau, the Company entered into a consulting agreement with Linx (the "Linx Agreement") on the same terms as the Mau Agreement which terminated upon signing of the Linx Agreement on April 7, 2015.
-The CGCC is conducting a search for a new permanent CEO for the Company. - (3) Ms. Plavutska was appointed as Interim CFO of the Company on August 11, 2011 and resigned November 11, 2012.
+On January 13, 2016, the Linx Agreement was amended to reduce the base fee of \$35,000 per month by 50% to \$17,500 per month, and to defer payment of the reduced base fee, until such time as the Company's cash flow situation improves.
+The CGCC is conducting a search for a new permanent CEO for the Company. - (5) Ms. Plavutska was appointed as Interim CFO of the Company on August 11, 2011 and resigned November 11, 2012.
 She was appointed as CFO of the Company on September 11, 2013.
-During 2013, Ms. Plavutska was also the Interim CFO for Prophecy Platinum Corp., an entity formerly affiliated with the Company, which paid compensation to her separately from the Company for that year. - (4) Mr. Wong was appointed as General Counsel & Corporate Secretary on February 3, 2014.
+Ms. Plavutska's services are provided pursuant to an employment agreement with the Company dated July 1, 2013.
+Under the employment agreement, a base salary of \$8,500 per month was paid to Ms. Plavutska for services rendered as CFO of the Company.
+On January 13, 2016, the employment agreement was amended to reduce the base salary of \$8,500 per month by 41.18% to \$5,000 per month until such time as the Company's cash flow situation improves. - (6) Mr. Wong was appointed as General Counsel & Corporate Secretary on February 3, 2014.
+Mr. Wong's services are provided pursuant to an employment agreement with the Company dated February 3, 2014.
+Under the employment agreement, a base salary of \$12,500 per month was paid to Mr. Wong for services rendered as General Counsel & Corporate Secretary of the Company.
+On January 13, 2016, the employment agreement was amended to reduce the base salary of \$12,500 per month by 50% to \$6,250 per month until such time as the Company's cash flow situation improves.